tugaykarademir/ReadingIsGood/README.md

   docker run -p 8080:8080 ReadingIsGood-1.0.0

  * For database process on consle url : http://localhost:8080/h2-console
  * For user Web services you should have token.
-For get token you can  find postman collection under /src/main/resources
+For get token you can  find postman collection under /src/main/resources .default <Strong>username:user</Strong>, <Strong>password:secret</Strong>
  * For Aplication web services you can import postman collection whic is define under /src/main/resources